swfsql/rustbtc/README.md

 This is a graduation project being worked by *Felipe Cetrulo* and *Thiago Machado* and oriented/supervisioned by *Paulo Alvarenga*, from *Universidade Federal de Itajubá*.
 The goal is to use *Rust* (programming language) capabilities for a Bitcoin node implementation.
 The goal implies studying and learning about both Rust and Bitcoin.

+# TODO

+Arrumar tipo do a ser enviado para

 # Goal checkpoints
 ps. may change anytime, including the enumeration.